Parsonsfield Seminary: Reconstruction and development

-In 1857 a smaller seminary building was rebuilt at Parsonsfield.
-It had a cupola and weathervane.
-In 1889, Bartlett Doe, a wealthy San Francisco businessman who was a Parsonsfield native son, purchased the land, and donated funds to repair and remodel Seminary Hall, adding its rear wing and front bell tower.
+In 1857, a smaller seminary building was rebuilt at Parsonsfield.
+It had a cupola and a weathervane.
+In 1889, Bartlett Doe, a wealthy San Francisco businessman who was a Parsonsfield native son, purchased the land and donated funds to repair and remodel Seminary Hall, adding its rear wing and front bell tower.
 His gift provided for the construction of a new dormitory, to which a large annex was added in 1896.
 He also established a school endowment of $100,000.

 Parsonsfield Seminary closed in 1949.
 The facility was subsequently used by the Consolidated School District until 1986, at which time the school offices moved to new quarters.
 The two main buildings of the seminary and grounds were listed on the National Register of Historic Places in 1986.
-To prevent loss of the historic hilltop campus, the Friends of the Parsonsfield Seminary organized to preserve and maintain the property.
-The non-profit, non-sectarian organization operates the handsome Victorian buildings and grounds for use for weddings, conferences, seminars and graduations.
+To prevent the loss of the historic hilltop campus, the Friends of the Parsonsfield Seminary organized to preserve and maintain the property.
+The non-profit, non-sectarian organization operates the handsome Victorian buildings and grounds for use for weddings, conferences, seminars, and graduations.